 How To Build Your Brand

-Now that you have your online art gallery you will want to focus on building a brand that will separate yourself from all of the other artists selling art online.
+Now that you have your online art gallery, you will want to focus on building a brand that will separate you from all of the other artists selling art online.

 You want to focus on branding when you first start an art business.